The Aging Process: Signs, Effects, and What to Expect as You Get Older

 - Blood in your urine

-More than half of seniors over the age of 75 may have kidney disease.
-And kidney disease is responsible for more deaths annually than breast and prostate cancer.8
+The National Kidney Foundation says that more than half of seniors over the age of 75 may have kidney disease.
+And kidney disease is responsible for more deaths annually than breast and prostate cancer.

 So why are older adults more vulnerable to kidney disease?
 The short explanation is that kidneys become smaller and less efficient with age.
 This decline in efficiency is partly because the arteries supplying blood to the kidneys shrink over time.
 (Interestingly, these changes do not occur with all adults.
 Researchers are working to discover the other factors that may be involved with declining kidney functions.)